Hadri2103/odoo_server_config_tutorial/README.md

 x_forwarded_for = True
 ```

-> No official snaphots for this section and the nexts since we entered domain-specific setup.
+> No official snaphots for next sections since we entered domain-specific setup.

 ### Usage